 Peace deal or arms race?
-Proposed sale of F-35 jets to UAE prompts fears in Israel
+Proposed sale of F-35 jets to UAE prompts fears in Israel.

 “We don’t want to see any escalation in the region, and we’ve seen that the region needs to be more peaceful, more focusing on prosperity and development rather than buying military equipment,” he said.
 “We hope that anything under consideration is just to defend our countries and not to be aggressive to other countries.”
 Relations between Qatar and the UAE have been extremely tense in recent years.

-The F-35 is produced by a U.S.-led consortium, including seven American allies, and six other allied countries have received the aircraft or negotiating contracts to get them.
+The F-35 is produced by a U.S.-led consortium, including seven American allies, and six other allied countries have received the aircraft or are negotiating contracts to get them.
 The UAE would be the first Arab country to receive the jets.

-In 2008, the United States enshrined into law its commitment to ensure Israel maintains its “qualitative military edge” in Middle East, and that pledge has earned broad bipartisan support.
+In 2008, the United States enshrined into law its commitment to ensure that Israel maintains its “qualitative military edge” in the Middle East, and that pledge has earned broad bipartisan support.
 Over the years, the United States has provided significant military assistance to back up this promise, with the Obama administration allocating $38 billion in a 10-year aid package.

 Israeli concerns over the F-35 sale to the UAE could now find sympathetic members in Congress.